List of South Africa Test cricket records: Best figures in an innings

 Bowling figures refers to the number of the wickets a bowler has taken and the number of runs conceded.

-There have been two occasions in Test cricket where a bowler has taken all ten wickets in a single innings – Jim Laker of England took 10/53 against Australia in 1956 and India's Anil Kumble in 1999 returned figures of 10/74 against Pakistan.
-Hugh Tayfield and Keshav Maharaj are one of 15 bowlers who have taken nine wickets in a Test match innings.
+There have been three occasions in Test cricket where a bowler has taken all ten wickets in a single innings – Jim Laker of England took 10/53 against Australia in 1956, India's Anil Kumble in 1999 returned figures of 10/74 against Pakistan and in 2021 Ajaz Patel of New Zealand took 10/119 against India.
+South Africa's Hugh Tayfield and Keshav Maharaj are one of 17 bowlers who have taken nine wickets in a Test match innings.

 Best figures in an innings against each team

 Best figures in a match

 A bowler's bowling figures in a match is the sum of the wickets taken and the runs conceded over both innings.

 No bowler in the history of Test cricket has taken all 20 wickets in a match.
-The closest to do so was English spin bowler Jim Laker.
+The closest to do so was Jim Laker of England.
 During the fourth Test of the 1956 Ashes series, Laker took 9/37 in the first innings and 10/53 in the second to finish with match figures of 19/90.
 Makhaya Ntini, with figures of 13/132, taken during the second match of the South Africa tour of West Indies in 2005, is the best in Test cricket for South Africa.